Tanweth/Poll-Box/README.md

 How to Install

 * Standard Edition: Upload the files in the Standard directory, and Install & Activate the plugin from the Configuration -> Plugins area of your Admin CP.

 * ASB Edition: Simply upload what's in the ASB directory, and Advanced Sidebox will automatically install the module.

+Upgrading

+* Standard Edition: Unless otherwise stated above, you can upgrade simply by deactivating the old plugin version, uploading the new version, and reactivating it.

+* ASB Edition: In your Admin CP, go to Configure > Advanced Sidebox > Manage Modules.
+Find the line for "Poll," click on the Options link, then click "Delete."
+Then follow the installation instructions as normal.

-NB: If you previously used Poll Box, be sure to remove the module through Advanced Sidebox's Manage Modules page to avoid duplication.
-The plugin and all of its files has been renamed as of v2.0.
-You may also want to remove /inc/languages/english/asb_poll_box.lang.php for tidiness (it's harmless if it stays there).
+If you previously used Poll Box, you may want to remove /inc/languages/english/asb_poll_box.lang.php for tidiness (it's harmless if it stays there).

 Setting It Up